-What advantages does the Television Arts program at CSUDH have to offer over other college TV degree programs?
+What advantages does the Film & Television Production program at CSUDH have to offer over other college TV degree programs?

-First of all, our program is small (no more than 20 students per class) which means that you get a lot more personal attention from your professors and more "hands-on" experience with the facilities and equipment.
-Speaking of facilities, our studios, labs, and work stations are equipped with "state-of-the-art" professional level equipment (see our Production Facilities Photo Tour), and to allow you to get the most out of your time in the program, these facilities are available to students on a 24 x 7 basis.
+First of all, our program is small which means that you get a lot more personal attention from your professors and more "hands-on" experience with the facilities and equipment.
+Speaking of facilities, our studios, labs, and work stations are equipped with "state-of-the-art" professional level equipment (see our Production Facilities Photo Tour), and to allow you to get the most out of your time in the program, these facilities are available to students on a 24/ 7 basis.
 This gives students the extra time they need to produce a variety of productions to use in their demo reel portfolios for job interviews in the industry.

-What practical skills will I learn as a student in the Television Arts program?
+What practical skills will I learn as a student in the Film & Television Production program?

-You will learn the basics of how to produce professional quality video programs.
+You will learn the basics of how to produce professional quality film programs.
 This includes "above-the-line" experience in producing, writing, directing, casting, and art direction.
-Since our students do all of their production work themselves, you will also need to learn "below-the-line" skills such as camera operation; lighting; scene composition; audio miking and mixing; video editing using Avid and Final Cut Pro; titling and motion graphics using Photoshop and After Effects; digital compositing using green screen and virtual sets; sound design for television using ADR, foley, sfx, walla-walla, and original music scores; web design; and Blu-ray authoring.
+Since our students do all of their production work themselves, you will also need to learn "below-the-line" skills such as camera operation; lighting; scene composition; audio miking and mixing; video editing, titling and motion graphics using Premiere, Photoshop and After Effects; digital compositing using green screen and virtual sets; sound design for television using ADR, foley, sfx, walla-walla, and original music scores; web design; and Blu-ray authoring.

-What types of video projects will I be able to produce while in the Television Arts program?
+What types of film projects will I be able to produce while in the Film & Television Production program?

-By the time you finish the Television Arts degree program, you will have produced your own: 1) Short Movie Feature filmed on location with professional actors, ADR, foley, sfx, and original music score; 2) Music Video with bonus material including band interviews, behind-the-scenes “making of” documentary, photo gallery, biographies, and liner notes; 3) Documentary Program (with 4-pt lighting interviews, B-Roll video, and 8 channel soundtrack); 4) TV Commercial or Public Service Announcement (PSA) (with professional actors, ADR, foley, sfx, and original music score); and 5) a variety of Client-Based Productions that provide you with real-world experience producing projects for corporate, community, or nonprofit organizations.
-All of your productions can then be placed on a Blu-ray for your demo reel portfolio to show prospective employers.
+By the time you finish the degree program, you will have produced your own: 1) Short Movie Feature filmed on location with professional actors, ADR, foley, sfx, and original music score; 2) Music Video with bonus material including band interviews, behind-the-scenes “making of” documentary, photo gallery, biographies, and liner notes; 3) Documentary Film (with 4-pt lighting interviews, B-Roll video, and 8 channel soundtrack); 4) TV Commercial or Public Service Announcement (PSA) (with professional actors, ADR, foley, sfx, and original music score); and 5) a variety of Client-Based Productions that provide you with real-world experience producing projects for corporate, community, or nonprofit organizations.
+All of your productions can then be uploaded to online sites or placed on a Blu-ray for your demo reel portfolio to show prospective employers.

-What are the requirements for earning a B.A. degree in Television Arts at CSUDH?
+What are the requirements for earning a B.A. degree in Film & Television Production at CSUDH?